Chia-Network/chia-docs/docs/06mempool/mempool.md

 The transaction is also checked against other transactions in the mempool, to ensure there are no conflicts.

 ## Fee Required for Inclusion
 If the mempool is not full, all transactions regardless of fee are accepted into the mempool.
-The maximum mempool size can vary by version, but it is 10-100 blocks.[TODO: more specific?]
+The maximum mempool size can vary by version, but it is 10-100 blocks.

 Transactions with 0 fee are accepted into the mempool as of chia-blockchain version 1.2.12.
 Fees that are very close to zero are considered equivalent to zero.
 The threshold is set at 5 mojo per cost, but this can vary by implementation, version, and settings, so it not guaranteed by the protocol.